quellabs/signal-hub/README.md

 ### Registering Provider with Configuration

-Specify a configuration file in your `composer.json` using the nested structure:
+Specify a configuration file in your `composer.json`:

 ```json
 {